Data For Product Managers

 How to Consume Data at GitLab

-The user-facing end of GitLab’s data stack is comprised of our BI Tool, Tableau which is connected to our Snowflake data warehouse.
-The Tableau handbook page of the data team handbook has general information about Tableau aimed for a wider GitLab audience.
+The user-facing end of GitLab’s data stack consists of our BI Tool, Tableau, which is connected to our Snowflake data warehouse.
+The Tableau handbook page of the Data team handbook has general information about Tableau aimed for a wider GitLab audience.

 Useful links for Product Managers